(INDIA, EMPIRE and CHAOS – continued)

 The Gita is an account of the origins, course and aftermath of a great war between royalty.
 In it a dialogue takes place between a prince, Arjuna, and the charioteer alongside him as the two ride into battle at the head of Arjuna's army.
 The charioteer is Krishna in disguise.
 Arjuna sees that his opponents ahead of him are his relatives.
 He drops his bow and announces that he will not give the signal to begin the battle.
 He asks whether power is so important that he should fight his own kinsmen, and he states that the pain of killing his kinsmen would be too much for him, that it would be better for him to die than to kill just for power and its glory.
 Krishna is like the god of war of former times: Indira.
 Krishna gives Arjuna a formula for accepting deaths in war, a Hindu version close to the claim that those who die in battle will go to paradise.
 He tells Arjuna that bodies are not really people, that people are souls and that when the body is killed the soul lives on, that the soul is never born and never dies.
 According to Krishna, if one dies in battle he goes to heaven, or if he conquers he enjoys the earth.
 So, according to Krishna, one should go into battle with "a firm resolve."
 Attitude was of the utmost importance.
 "Let not the fruits of action be thy motive, nor be thy attachment to inaction."

 Krishna reminds Arjuna that he is a warrior and that to turn from battle is to reject his karma, in other words his duty or place in life.
-He states that Arjuna should make war because it is his destiny to do so.
-He states that it is best to fulfill one's destiny with complete detachment because detachment leads to liberation and allows one to see the irrelevance of one's work.
-To give weight to his argument, Krishna reveals to Arjuna that he is not just his charioteer, that he is the god Krishna – a claim that Arjuna accepts.
+He makes the irrefutable argument, an argument that leaves no room for questioning one's own intentionality: that Arjuna should make war because it is his destiny to do so.
+He states that it is best to fulfill one's destiny with detachment because detachment leads to liberation and allows one to see the irrelevance of one's own work.
+To give weight to his argument, Krishna reveals to Arjuna that he is not just his charioteer, not just another military man who talks like he is divine but that he is the god Krishna – a claim that Arjuna accepts.
 Some readers of the Bhagavad Gita interpret this to mean that Arjuna does not need to step from his chariot to find God and that humanity does not need to search for the divine: that God is with a person and for a person.

 According to Krishna, as expressed in the Gita (2:37), one could accumulate possessions and not lose blessedness so long as one remained indifferent about success and failure.
 One can attain salvation so long as one restrains one's passions in whatever one does.
 One should be fearless, steadfast generous and patient.
 One should be compassionate toward other creatures.
 One should be without greed, hypocrisy, arrogance, overweening pride, wrath or harshness in speech.
 And one should "study the Holy Word, austerities and uprightness."
 (16:1-2)